ConservationColorado/conservationcolorado.github.io/README.md

 npm run create glossary/your-glossary-entry.md
 ```

+All English glossary entries are stored in the `./content/en/glossary/` directory

-To include that glossary item with a hoverable tooltip in text, use the following
+To include that glossary entry with a hoverable tooltip in text, use the following
 [shortcode](https://gohugo.io/content-management/shortcodes/) in a Markdown file:

 ```golang